Walleye Trolling Speed Guide

 The biggest mistake of all?
 Getting stuck on auto-pilot.
 Actively think about your trolling speed and adapt to the conditions for more walleye success.

-While we’ve covered a lot of ground, here are a few final things to keep in mind about walleye trolling speed:
+While we’ve covered a lot of ground, here are a few final things to keep in mind about walleye trolling speed.
+Remember, there is current in Lake Erie and can affect how walleye position themselves.
+Keep this in mind when fishing for Lake Erie Walleye.

 • It’s more of an art than a science – trust your intuition and experiment